-Floor means a vertical plate or timber extending from bilge to bilge in the bottom of a vessel.
+FLOOR means a vertical plate or timber extending from bilge to bilge in the bottom of a vessel.
 In a wooden vessel, "floor" means the lowermost timber connecting the main frames at the keel when that timber extends the full depth of the frames to which it is fastened.
 In a double bottom, floors usually extend from the outer to the inner bottom.

-Gross register tonnage is defined in §69.107(a).
+GROSS REGISTER TONNAGE is defined in § 69.107(a).

-Hatch means an opening in a deck through which cargo is laden or discharged.
+HATCH means an opening in a deck through which cargo is laden or discharged.

-Line of the normal frames means the imaginary horizontal line that connects the inboard faces of the smallest normal frames.
+LINE OF THE NORMAL FRAMES means the imaginary horizontal line that connects the inboard faces of the smallest normal frames.

-Line of the ordinary frames means the line of intersection of the imaginary surface or surfaces tangent to the inboard faces of the ordinary frames (or the inside of the vessel's skin, if there are no ordinary frames), and the imaginary plane running transversely through the vessel at the tonnage station of interest.
+LINE OF THE ORDINARY FRAMES means the line of intersection of the imaginary surface or surfaces tangent to the inboard faces of the ordinary frames (or the inside of the vessel's skin, if there are no ordinary frames), and the imaginary plane running transversely through the vessel at the tonnage station of interest.
+This line is taken following adjustments as set forth in § 69.109(p) and (q).
+The line established before such restrictions are applied is referred to as the unadjusted line of the ordinary frames.
+The imaginary surface is derived by using flat surfaces to connect the centerlines of the frame faces.

-Line of tonnage deck means the line determined under §69.109(e).
+LINE OF THE TONNAGE DECK means the line determined under § 69.109(e).

-Line of uppermost complete deck means the line determined under §69.111(b).
+LINE OF THE UPPERMOST COMPLETE DECK means the line determined under § 69.111(b).

-Net register tonnage is defined in §69.107(b).
+NET REGISTER TONNAGE is defined in § 69.107(b).